kavindauthsuka97/Factor-Analysis-Project/README.md

 # Factor-Analysis-Project
-This project aims to apply the analytic skills to do Factor Analysis to a real-world problem.
+This project aims to apply the analytics skills to do Factor Analysis to a real-world problem.
 I used "Body Fat Prediction" data to perform this analysis.